christianThardy/christianThardy.github.io/tom-interpretability.md

 Filtered states route to late PTH queries, final arbitration through value spaces

-The full circuit evolves from early semantic features representations into layered belief-action integration, duplicate token heads maintain parallel representations of reality, induction heads recognize temporal states, copy suppression filters contradictions and the final previous token heads produce the final prediction.
+The full circuit evolves from early semantic feature representations into layered belief-action integration, duplicate token heads maintain parallel representations of reality, induction heads recognize temporal states, copy suppression filters contradictions and the final previous token heads produce the final prediction.

 Each layer builds on prior patterns, maintaining Mark’s actions as current-world events while keeping John’s beliefs separate.
 The circuit appears to maintain a fundamental asymmetry between the two subjects—highlighting a meaningful cognitive distinction.
 The negative effects from ablation studies (particularly around 8.1 and 12.3) reveal critical integration points where parallel processing streams must be correctly combined to maintain accurate belief tracking.

 The system balances belief preservation and action-driven updates, forming a dual-representation architecture, tracking what Mark does to know the true state, what John believes to make the final prediction, and maintain the separation between these two representations.
-Copy suppression plays a crucial role here, preventing belief contamination, and enabling false-belief reasoning through a dynamic, interpretable circuit.

 <br>